Our Team

 Office Manager

-Debbie Hicks is the office manager for McFarling Law Group in Las Vegas, Nevada.
+Debbie Shalaty is the office manager for McFarling Cohen Fic & Squires in Las Vegas, Nevada.
 She is responsible for the day-to-day management of the office, including, support staff supervision, customer service and facilities management.
 Debbie’s incredible organization skills keep our team running smoothly.

-Debbie Hicks has more than 20 years of professional experience in office administration, with an emphasis on law firm administration, personnel development, and client communications.
+Debbie Shalaty has more than 20 years of professional experience in office administration, with an emphasis on law firm administration, personnel development, and client communications.

 Debbie has lived in Las Vegas for over 30 years.
 She is originally from Tucson, Arizona where she was raised and attended the University of Arizona.
 She has three children, one daughter and two adult boys.
 In her free time, Debbie enjoys watching sports, enjoying the outdoors, and reading.